Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: Related Work

-Prior work has focused on understanding various aspects of pre-trained LMs including attention patterns \cite{clark-etal-2019-bert} and linguistic knowledge \cite{liu-etal-2019-linguistic}.
-When they are used as encoders in a model, the models provide a strong baseline for many tasks \cite{JMLR:v21:20-074}.
-However, less is known about how the \finetuning\ process changes the encoder's attention patterns \cite{kovaleva-etal-2019-revealing} or their encoding of linguistic knowledge.
-The paradigm of the classifier based probing tasks (of which our EP tasks are a subset) is quite mature \cite{DBLP:conf/repeval/EttingerER16}, and has seen increasing popularity with the release of benchmark EP datasets (the ones we use here) \cite{tenney-etal-2019-bert}.
 However, not many papers study the benchmark EP tests for \finetuned\ representations.
-Most similar to our work is the layer-wise analysis of BERT weights for QA \cite{10.1145/3357384.3358028} and the results of \finetuning\ BERT on EP tasks \cite{merchant-etal-2020-happens}. \citet{10.1145/3357384.3358028} use three QA datasets (\squad, \hotpot, and bAbi \cite{DBLP:journals/corr/WestonBCM15}) to show that: 1) for the EP task of \coref, test results remain unchanged, even when representations are taken from different layers; 2) different layers of a \finetuned\ BERT can be attributed to different tasks in the QA process such as supporting fact extraction or entity selection. \citet{merchant-etal-2020-happens} study MNLI, dependency parsing, and QA (\squad) to arrive at a similar finding, although their main results use a scalar mix of the weights from all layers of a fine-tuned BERT (whereas our work uses the top layer).
-Our work can be considered complementary to both of these.
+Most similar to our work is the layer-wise analysis of BERT weights for QA \cite{10.1145/3357384.3358028} and the results of \finetuning\ BERT on EP tasks \cite{merchant-etal-2020-happens} -- \citet{10.1145/3357384.3358028} use three QA datasets (\squad, \hotpot, and bAbi \cite{DBLP:journals/corr/WestonBCM15}) to show that: 1) for the EP task of \coref, test results remain unchanged, even when representations are taken from different layers; 2) different layers of a \finetuned\ BERT can be attributed to different tasks in the QA process such as supporting fact extraction or entity selection. \citet{merchant-etal-2020-happens} studies MNLI, dependency parsing, and QA (\squad) to arrive at a similar finding, although their main results use a scalar mix of the weights from all layers of a fine-tuned BERT (whereas our work uses the top layer).
+RQ1 in our work can be considered complementary to their work, but RQ2 and RQ3 have not been studied before.

-The simplicity of the classifiers (probes) in EP tests implies that the test results should reflect the quality of the representation.
-But this assumption has been criticized recently.
-In particular, \citet{DBLP:conf/emnlp/VoitaT20} show that random representations can produce test results on par with those from a pre-trained encoder, and propose an information-theoretic probe.
-In section \ref{sec:rq3} we argue why that probe is not suitable for our setting.
-Another work by \citet{DBLP:conf/emnlp/HewittL19} creates a set of ``control'' tasks, where the labels are randomized to purposefully destroy the linguistic structure the EP tests are probing for.
-Their suggestion is to use simpler probes.
+EP tests are indirect, i.e., a classifier (probe) is used to measure the linguistic information in the representation.
+Do the test results reflect the quality of the representations or the classifier's ability to learn the task \cite{DBLP:conf/emnlp/HewittL19, DBLP:conf/emnlp/VoitaT20}?
+We discuss this in \cref{sec:rq3}.
+See \citet{DBLP:journals/corr/abs-2102-12452} for more background on probing classifiers.